Dear Spamers, Likers, Followers and those no longer reading, this my bogl.

 Tonight even Trump’s most craven enablers, Senators Graham and McConnell are demurring.
 Is this just another sackful of cats he’s chucking into the room to drain media attention away from the impeachment hearings, or from the New York court order to release his taxes?

 A serious implication is that the Kurds are holding thousands of ISIS prisoners who may just be allowed to walk if their captors have to fight the Turkish army crossing the border

 NBC News reports former U.S. envoy to the coalition fighting ISIS (whose other members were not informed either), Brett McGurk, as saying Trump’s decision is causing chaos at the White House:

 “This is very serious.
 No one knows what to do.
 I see the administration scrambling to make sense of what is happening.
 The president is all over the place.
 His tweets indicate he has no real idea or conception of what is happening on the ground.”

-This is what you get when you put a demented old drug addict* who thinks he’s a genius, a man of infinite wisdom – more like Norman Wisdom – who “knows more about ISIS than the Generals”, in charge of US Defense forces.
+This is what you get when you put a demented old drug addict* who thinks he’s a genius, a man of infinite wisdom – more like Norman Wisdom – who knows “more about ISIS than many Generals”, in charge of US Defense forces.

 Salmond branded him a “loser” and Trump retaliated by describing the then former first minister as a “has-been”.